-Section 6.09 Resolution Process Pool
+Section 6.07 Resolution Process Pool

-The resolution processes rely on a pool of College employees trained to carry out the procedures listed below.
-The pool includes individuals who may serve as Investigators, Advisors, or Decision-makers.
+The resolution process relies on a pool of College employees trained to carry out the resolution process (the "Pool").
+Members of the Pool are trained annually and includes individuals who may serve as Investigators, Advisors, or Decision-makers.

-A list of College employees in the pool can be found on the College's Title IX webpage.
+The Title IX Coordinator, in consultation with senior administrators as necessary, appoints members of the Pool, which acts with independence and impartiality.
 In addition to College employees, the Title IX Coordinator may, in their sole discretion, appoint external individuals to serve in the role of Investigator, Advisor, Hearing Decision-maker/Panelist, or Appeal Decision-maker/Panelist.